jairusgadmeneses/AuditEye-II/README.md

 Traditional auditing often requires manually reviewing documents, comparing datasets, and interpreting organizational policies.

-AuditEye-II accelerates this process by combining AI-assisted document analysis, policy-aware reasoning, and intelligent dataset comparison into a unified workflow—helping auditors focus on decision-making rather than repetitive manual verification.
+AuditEye-II accelerates this process by combining AI-assisted document analysis, policy-aware reasoning, and intelligent dataset comparison into a unified workflow—allowing auditors to focus on decision-making rather than repetitive manual verification.

 ---